snowplow/snowbridge/README.md

 ## Overview

 Easily replicate data streams wherever you need them to be!
-This application is available in three different runtimes to facilitate different needs - AWS Lambda, GCP CloudFunctions and as a standalone application.
+This application is available as a standalone application.

 See the [wiki documention](https://github.com/snowplow-devops/stream-replicator/wiki) for details on how to configure and run the application.